 - Don't cook the paste until it is completely dry.
 Leave a little bit of sauciness to coat the chicken pieces.

-As I mention before you can cook your curry paste ahead and stick it in the refrigerator or freeze it for future use.
-Sorry mom.
+As I mentioned, before you can cook your curry paste ahead and stick it in the refrigerator or freeze it for future use.
+Sorry mom!

 Guyanese Style Chicken Curry